SaraTisell/easy-baking/README.md

 #### The Recipes Page

+* Will contain six different recipies with proper description for ingredients and a detailed description how to make it.
+* The goal of the varierity is to gain an opportunity to offer something for every user.

 ![Recipes](document/images_readme/recipes.png)
-Here can the visitors find the 6(?) recipes for baking.
-The recipies contains all igridients and how much of each ingridient togheter with the steps that should be followed to make it.

 ### The Contact Page